Aguilar1998/PreEntrega2-Aguilar-React/README.md

 ## License

-AdminLTE is an open source project created within the React.js course to be evaluated by the tutors and the teacher.
+Is an open source project created within the React.js course to be evaluated by the tutors and the teacher.